 Mohamed began his football career in France, his place of birth, with Bordeaux.
 Playing with their U19 side at the age of 17, he caught the eye of Verona’s scouts and transferred for free in January of 2013 to join their U17 team.
 After a few seasons with the Gialloblu’s Primavera in which he picked up 16 goals, the Algerian was brought up to the senior team.
 Making 64 appearances in all competitions for the club, in the 2017/18 season, Verona were relegated back to the second tier of Italian football.
-Set to spend another campaign in the Serie B, Spal – who managed to survive – decided to pursue Fares, coming to an agreement to take him on a season-long loan.
-One of the underrated stars of Gli Estensi’s 11th place finish in 2018/19, it comes as quite the surprise that the club will not try to secure his services.
+Set to spend another campaign in Serie B, Spal – who managed to survive – decided to pursue Fares, coming to an agreement to take him on a season-long loan.
+He was one of the underrated stars of Gli Estensi’s 11th place finish in 2018/19.

 On the attack, Fares can be very lethal.
 This is a result of his left foot that he relies heavily on for shots and crosses: he has the confidence to take chances from both inside and outside the penalty area, while also taking on his man with two quick touches before firing the ball into the 18-yard-box.

 On the contrary, one can say that Mohamed is defensively vulnerable.
 His tracking back is weaker than his offensive ability, and due to the fact that he does indeed love to get forward, he is often caught out with silly bookings either from late challenges or being on the wrong side of an opposition winger.
 This was evident in the 2017/18 Serie A campaign, where he picked up 12 yellow cards across the season.